Johnny-Morgan/hike-logger/README.md

 - An option for a user to upload a hike to Google Maps or OpenStreetMap.

-- A user can upload an image instead of a url.
+- A user can upload an image instead of a URL.

 - A gallery of photos or each hike.